-Majors of this program receive a solid foundation in the functional areas of business — finance, accounting, marketing and management — as well as economic fundamentals, such macroeconomic indexes (economic growth, inflation and unemployment rates) and microeconomic indexes (demand-supply, production costs, and price and output based on the market).
-Graduates of this program will qualify for employment in the areas of banking, consulting, investment and brokerage houses, sales and marketing, and may look for positions such as financial analysts, risk management analysts, forecasters, or analyst staff members in litigation, mergers, or acquisitions.
-Many opportunities also exist for business economic students in various government agencies at the federal, state and local levels as analysts and researchers.
+Majors of this program receive a solid foundation in the functional areas of business — finance, accounting, marketing, and management — as well as economic fundamentals, such as macroeconomic indexes (economic growth, inflation, and unemployment rates) and microeconomic indexes (demand-supply, production costs, as well as price and output based on the market).
+Graduates of this program will qualify for employment in the areas of banking, consulting, investment and brokerage houses, as well as sales and marketing; They also may look for positions such as financial analysts, risk management analysts, forecasters, or analyst staff members in litigation, mergers, or acquisitions.
+Many opportunities also exist for business economic students in various government agencies at the federal, state, and local levels as analysts and researchers.

 - ACCT 101: Principles of Accounting I/Financial

 - ECON 106: Microeconomics

 - MGMT 120: Principles of Management

 - ECON 250: Economics of Poverty (3 credits)